RaxisInc/api-tool/README.md

 liable for any parties that chose to do so.

 ## Author
-This API tool was written by and is currently maintained by Adam Fernandez, Lead Application Developer and Senior Penetration Tester at [raxis.com](https://raxis.com).
+This API tool was written by and is currently maintained by <a href="https://raxis.com/blog/meet-adam-fernandez">Adam Fernandez</a>, Lead Application Developer and Senior
+Penetration Tester at [raxis.com](https://raxis.com).